 check basis, no major weakness has been noticed in the internal

 5. The Company has not accepted any deposits from the public within

 the meaning of Sections 73 and 74 of the Act and the rules framed there

 6. Pursuant to the rules made by the Central Government for the

 maintenance of cost records in respect of the Vanaspati segment, under

-statutory dues including Investor Education Protection Fund, Employees State Insurance, Income Tax, Sales Tax, Wealth Tax, Service Tax,
+statutory dues including Investor Education Protection Fund, Employees''

+State Insurance, Income Tax, Sales Tax, VAT, Wealth Tax, Service Tax,

 Custom Duty, Excise Duty, Cess and other statutory dues applicable to

 b) According to the records of the company and information and